-When Garden City's Code Enforcement Officers are proactively patroling the City, they are they are looking for several things to include, but not limited to: overgrown lots, littered and vacant properties, dilapidated houses, derelict vehicles, trash, and illegal businesses.
-A link to the most commonly cited code violations can be found below.
+When Garden City’s Enforcement Officers are proactively patrolling the City, they are looking for several things to include, but not limited to: overgrown lots, un kept vacant properties, dilapidated houses, derelict vehicles, illegal businesses and other environmental issues.

 Code Enforcement Procedures

 In general, the procedures for code enforcement must make certain that due process is given to every property owner.
-Due process is defined as “a fundamental, constitutional guarantee that all legal proceedings will be fair and that one will be given notice of the proceedings and an opportunity to be heard before the government acts to take away one's life, liberty, or property.”
-The downside to ensuring due process is that it slows down the actions and procedures to resolve the problem.
+Due process is defined as “ a fundamental, constitutional guarantee that all legal proceedings will be fair and that one will be given notice of the proceedings and an opportunity to be hear before the government acts to take away one’s life, liberty, or property. “ The downside to ensuring due process is that it slows down the actions and procedures to resolve the problem.
 However, correct due process measures are mandatory and avoid infringing on a property owner’s rights and potential legal consequences.

 The general process for Code Enforcement in Garden City includes the following:

-- Code Enforcement Officers either receive a complaint or encounter a public nuisance/code violation during daily inspections.
+- Code Enforcement Officers either receive a complaint or encounter s public nuisance or code violation during daily inspections.

 - Code Enforcement Officers investigate the potential nuisance and gather evidence and facts.